jlaumon/blog/content/post/job-system-2.md

 Waiting on counter values other than zero is possible but was not really useful to us.
 It can be used for chaining jobs with just one counter: if job C waits for job B that in turn waits for job A, A can wait for value 2, B for value 1 and C for value 0.

-But it's simpler to just use three counters, and that what we usually do.
+But it's simpler to just use three counters, and that's what we usually do.
 Removing the possibility of waiting on values other than zero would make the implementation somewhat simpler.

 ### Number of fibers